 To deploy the

 phpinf application, you’ll need a pod configuration file.
-On the master server, create a new document called
+On the controller server, create a new document called

 backend.yaml and populate it with the following content: